 “Hold on.”
 The mouth’s tongue bounced around its teeth.
-It spat a stone screwdriver covered in saliva.
+It spat a stone screwdriver.
 “Is that all you need?”

 “Eeuugh.”
 Akayama used her lab coat’s pocket like a glove to pick up the screwdriver.
-Over years here, saliva had stained her lab coat blue.
-“I’ll need to teach you manners.
-I hope to bring you back to Earth someday.
-Will you greet Princess Lucia with a slobbery maw?”
+Over years here, saliva had stained her lab coat bluish.
+“You must learn manners.
+When you return to Earth, will you greet Princess Lucia with a slobbery maw?”

 “We can’t go to Earth.
-Your moon-base would attack, and then I’d have to absorb everyone or kill them.”
+Your moon-base would attack, and I’d have to kill everyone.”

-“That’s why you need me.”
+“That’s what you’d do if they didn’t attack.
+That’s why they attack.”
 Akayama began the walk back to her Zephyr-half.
 The mouth followed along the ground.
-“I need more food, too.
+“I need more food.
 Do you remember how I taught you to prepare mixed fruits and takoyakitori?”

-“When I developed mind-combination, I tested it by grafting fruit-trees together without their physically interacting.
+“When I developed mind-merging, I tested it by grafting fruit-trees without their physically interacting.
 The data from those tests is still—”

 “I didn’t ask for your life story, I asked how to make fruit.”

 Akayama sighed.
-“You have a database of fruit-tree genomes in your legacy files.”
+“There’s a database of fruit-tree genomes in your legacy files.”

 “Oh, right.”
 The Hurricane struck another spear from the sand.
 This one skewered apples, oranges, and peaches.
-“Anyway, you’ll need to hide underground for a while.
+“Anyway, you’ll need to hide underground.
 I must sync my databases in the Dance of the Spheres; if my copies see you they’ll make me share you.”
-A nearby dune opened like an eyelid, unleashing an enormous eye.
+A nearby dune opened like an eyelid, unleashing an enormous eyeball.
 Akayama heard eyeballs bigger than oceans blooming in the distance, watching the sky.

 She groaned as she pulled the spears of food into her cockpit.
 The Dance of the Spheres took place so far from the Milky Way no human had ever witnessed it.
-The Dance was a continuous swirl of billions of Hurricane Planets.
-Each Planet participated for only three days (she estimated) every three years (she estimated) to share information with the others.
-She speculated they communicated across the cosmos through subtle eye-movements, like linked REM sleep.
+The Dance was a continuous swirl Hurricane Planets, each sharing information with the others.
+She speculated their eye-communication was derived from ordinary human REM sleep.
 “I’ll need light,” she said.
-“Do you remember how to make chemical luminescence?”
+“Do you remember how to make luminescence?”

 “No.” The mouth regurgitated graphite and slimy, fibrous paper.
 “Remind me?”

 The professor wrote chemical formulas and tossed the paper and graphite back in the Hurricane’s mouth.
 The mouth salivated glowing slime.
-Akayama took a handful and smeared it on the ceiling of her cockpit.
+Akayama smeared the slime on the ceiling of her cockpit.
 “That will be all.”

-The sand swallowed her and her ship.
+The planet swallowed her ship.
 She landed in an subterranean organ like a lung.
-Then she felt strange forces as the planet accelerated to several times light-speed.
+Then she felt strange forces as the planet accelerated to many times light-speed.

 By the slime’s glow, she examined the Zephyr’s control panel.
-She removed its exterior casing with her new screwdriver to access circuitry underneath.
+She unscrewed its exterior casing to access circuitry underneath.
 For twelve years (she estimated) she had repaired everything which required only tools less basic than a soldering gun.
 The only unbroken monitor functioned flickeringly.
-The life-support worked, but she wouldn’t let the Hurricane Planet know that.
+The life-support worked, but she wouldn’t let her Hurricane Planet know that.
 She could even use the nuclear reactors to synthesize chemicals from subatomic particles.

-Now she twisted wires together and screwed the casing back onto the control panel.
+Now she twisted wires together and screwed the casing back on the control panel.
 She turned the key in the ignition.
-The life-support pumped fresh air uselessly into the torn cockpit.
+The life-support pumped oxygen uselessly into the torn cockpit.
 So far so good.
-Akayama breathed deep and addressed the Zephyr: “Can you hear me?”
+Akayama addressed the Zephyr: “Can you hear me?”

 “Masaka!”
-She collapsed on the steering wheel, sobbing.
+She collapsed sobbing on the steering wheel.
 “Thank God!
 Thank God!”

 “I wish I knew.”
 Akayama wiped her face with the sleeve of her lab coat.
 “We’re trapped on the sun-sized Hurricane Planet.
 Our virus worked; the planet cannot divide.
 But it still functions.
-I am lucky to remain distinct from it, and lucky it has allowed me to repair you.”
+I’m lucky to remain distinct from it, and lucky it’s allowed me to repair you.”

 “The sun-sized Hurricane Planet…” The Zephyr’s only monitor displayed an image of the planet from Akayama’s confession.
 “Can it hear us?”

 “I don’t think so.”
-Akayama shed her lab coat and draped it like a curtain across the torn cockpit, just in case.
+Akayama draped her lab coat like a curtain across the torn cockpit, just in case.
 “Its attention is diverted as it shares data with its copies.
 Also, the Hurricane generates only rudimentary sense organs.”

 “Then I have video you may wish to review.
 When I was torn in half, my left half continued recording.
 It transmitted the recording to me until we were out of range.”

 Her blood ran cold.
 “Play the recording.
 Wait!
 Don’t!”
-She could already see stars spinning while she begged to die.
+She already saw stars spinning while she begged to die.
 “Just tell me what happened.”

 “They made the wound which saved me.”
 Akayama covered her heart.
-“I knew Bojack couldn’t be kept in a hospital bed for long.”
+“I knew Bojack couldn’t be kept in a stretcher for long.”

-“Tentacles wrapped around them, but Princess Lucia fired her Super Heart Cannon and shredded their bonds.
+“Tentacles wrapped around them, but Princess Lucia fired her Super Heart Beam and shredded their bonds.
 She also disintegrated a sizable portion of this planet.”

 “She did?
 Oh, Princess!”
 The professor beamed with pride.
-“No one’s ever fired the Super Heart Cannon twice in a 24-hour period!”
+“No one’s ever fired the Super Heart Beam twice in one day!”

 “Team Zephyr rescued my left half.
-The last frames I have show them accelerating above light-speed with tentacles in slow pursuit.”
+The last frames show them accelerating above light-speed with tentacles in slow pursuit.”

 “They escaped with my confession.”
 Enormous weight lifted from her shoulders.
 “Everyone knows what happened, and Earth is surely safe with Bojack, Charlie, Daisuke, and Princess Lucia.
 I would trust no one else.”

-“I’m glad you are in good spirits, but I remind you my engines are offline.
+“I’m glad you’re in good spirits, but my engines are offline.
 I doubt we could escape in this condition.”

 “Don’t worry.
-I’ve got a plan.”
-She began to whisper.
-“I told the planet I’m repairing you to use your circuits as a timeshare for its individual pilots’ consciousnesses.
-Our real plan is to immobilize this Hurricane Planet by transferring the whole thing into your memory banks at once.
+I’ve got a plan,” she whispered.
+“I told the planet I’m repairing you to use your circuits as a timeshare for its pilots’ consciousnesses.
+Our real plan is to immobilize the planet by transferring the whole thing into your memory banks at once.
 I’m sure your spinal input port can handle the load.
-Then we can escape without interference, and when we get back to the moon, we can take our time separating the Hurricane’s pilots.”
+Then we escape to the moon without interference, and take our time separating the Hurricane’s pilots.”

 “I see.
-But again, my engines are offline.”
+But still, my engines are offline.”